website watertownhistory.org

 six.
 The personnel of the band includes

 Eddie Peirick, who plays concertina.
-He has been playing concertina for 33 years
+He

-and is considered one of the finest in this area.
-Very few old time bands in Wisconsin use a
+this area.
+Very few old time bands in

-extra to its music.
-With concertina, the
+add something extra to its music.
+With

-bands from Minnesota use concertina.
+most Dutchmen bands from Minnesota use concertina.
 WDT

 06 04 ARNOLD LEHMANN named conductor of